jonathansilva/8BallPool/README.md

 - **Important**

-At the moment, you need to make the necessary changes to adjust the layout to the game table
+You need to make the necessary changes to adjust the layout to the game table

-I have not yet implemented a solution that automatically adjust to any screen size

-> Anti-ban, only if you follow these steps
+> Anti-ban, only if you follow these steps:

 Do not use the same *package name* ( app.hack.eightballpool )